nubenetes/awesome-kubernetes/docs/monitoring.md

 * [dzone.com: Monitoring with **Prometheus**](https://dzone.com/articles/monitoring-with-prometheus) Learn how to set up a basic instance of Prometheus along with Grafana and the Node Exporter to monitor a simple Linux server.
 * [https://github.com/prometheus/prometheus](https://github.com/prometheus/prometheus)
 * [Monitoring With Prometheus](https://dzone.com/articles/monitoring-with-prometheus)
+* [Dzone Refcard: Scaling and Augmenting Prometheus](https://dzone.com/refcardz/scaling-and-augmenting-prometheus) Prometheus is an open-source infrastructure and services monitoring system popular for Kubernetes and cloud-native services and apps.
+It can help make metric collection easier, correlate events and alerts, provide security, and do troubleshooting and tracing at scale.
+This Refcard will teach you how to pave the path for Prometheus adoption, what observability looks like beyond Prometheus, and how Prometheus helps provide scalability, high availability, and long-term storage.
 * [Monitoring Self-Destructing Apps Using Prometheus.](https://dzone.com/articles/prometheus-collectors) Learn how to configure Prometheus collectors and their use cases.
 * [Monitoring kubernetes with Prometheus](https://opensource.com/article/19/11/introduction-monitoring-prometheus)
 * [Focus on Detection: Prometheus and the Case for Time Series Analysis](https://dzone.com/articles/focus-on-detectionprometheus-and-the-case-for-time)